 Get at least 30 minutes of activity every day.

-Pursuing a health goal with a friend is fun, and can better help you stay on track.
+Pursuing a health goal with a friend is fun, and having an accountability partner can provide support to help you stay on track.